 We’ll Leave You With Some Food for Thought

-There’s more to coffee than most people think.
+There’s more types of coffee than most people think.

 You got different bean types, different ways to brew, different flavors, nuances, and trends.
-There are ways to prolong the beneficial effects and ways to make it better than it already is.
+There are ways to prolong the beneficial effects and ways to make your coffee better than it already is.

 At the end of the day though, coffee is coffee.
-It could be as simple or as difficult as you make it.
+It can be as simple or as difficult as you choose to make it.

 Make sure to share this article with anyone you think could use it!